mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 or on outsystem worlds.
 They are designated by a Greek letter, for example Research Station Gamma is located on Vanejen in Rhylanor subsector.
-Access is restricted; the surrounding area is normally considered a ‘red zone’, anyone present without a permit is liable to be arrested and possibly punished for the violation.
+Access is restricted; the surrounding area is normally considered a 'red zone', anyone present without a permit is liable to be arrested and possibly punished for the violation.
 Lethal force is liable to be used against anyone declining to surrender and be arrested.